Forest Service Map

 National Forests are often located near National Parks.
-They have multiple sets of uses that include lumber, recreation mineral extraction, and grazing.
+They have multiple uses, including lumber, recreation, mineral extraction, and grazing.
 The different uses are depicted on the map.

 The main priority of this agency is to "maintain and improve the health, diversity, and productivity of the nation’s forests and grasslands to meet the needs of current and future generations".
 USFS.